 - Can I store stuff in Kathmandu?

-- Can I pay in cash or travellers cheques?
+- Can I pay the registration fee in cash or travellers cheques?

 - How will baggage be carried day to day?

 - Can I get my Nepal visa on arrival?

 - Can I bring anything from my country to Nepal?

 - How much cash will I need while in Nepal?

 - Will I be collected from the airport?

 - I arrive earlier than the 12th.
 What should I do?

 - What is the main hotel name?